George-Horus/AgriMapper_by_ZYH/README.md

 *Figure 3.
 Data preparation workflow.*

-### Step 2: Upload Data to CPAM
+### Step 2: Upload Data to Agrimapper

-Upload the preprocessed multispectral imagery and the sampling point file to **CPAM** in the specified order.
+Upload the preprocessed multispectral imagery and the sampling point file to **Agrimapper** in the specified order.

 Manually enter: